Changes File How-(and How-Not-)To

 The most imporant part of the ordering is that API changes (anything which breaks backwards compatibility) are always listed first.
 The order of the next three is debatable, but that matters less.
 What’s important is that we break them down into useful categories.
 If you’re a Moose user who’s been waiting for a specific bug fix, it’s easy to figure out whether the new release fixes that bug.

-Prior to 0.93_01, Moose’s changes file wasn’t so great.
+Prior to 0.9301, Moose’s changes file wasn’t so great.
 Changes were listed by the package they affected, which is pretty useless.
-Moose has a lot of modules, and most of them aren’t exposed to the end user.
+Moose has a _lot of modules, and most of them aren’t exposed to the end user.
 Knowing that a bug was fixed in Moose::Meta::Role::Application::ToRole doesn’t really help anyone.

 If you’re a CPAN author, please think of your intended audience when you write your Changes file.
 Put the most important stuff first.
 If you want to break the file down into sections, do that based on something the reader cares about.
 And don’t forget your release dates!